Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 Other tracing JIT compilers like PyPy and TorchDynamo (`torch.compile`).
 Use some form of trace recording.
 This is not entirely true for TorchDynamo, as that seems to introspect values then do a symbolic interpretation over the bytecode.
 However, the key point is that live up-to-date information is present in both these systems.

 At the core dev sprint, Brandt nerd-sniped me to rewrite the entire JIT frontend.
 Using my free time in the past 2 months, I have done so.
 The [preliminary results](./media/bm-20251108-vultr-x86_64-Fidget%252dSpinner-tracing_jit-3.15.0a1+-7e2bc1d-vs-base.png) are: 1k more loc, roughly 1.5% faster geometric mean average on pyperformance.
-100% faster (!!!) on the most improved benchmark (richards), and 15% slower on the slowest benchmark.
+100% faster (!!! hopefully not a [bug](./apology-tail-call.md) on the most improved benchmark (richards), and 15% slower on the slowest benchmark.
 The new JIT frontend now also supports generators (partially), custom dunders, object initialization, etc.

 ![Performance of JIT Compiler across different compilers, Credit Thomas Wouters](./media/tracing_jit_benchmarks.png) (Image credits to Meta's Free-Threading Benchmarking Runner).
 Anything below 1.00x on the graph is a slowdown.